NVIDIA-Merlin/HugeCTR/README.md

 ```

 ### Build with verification mode ###
+This mode is designed for framework verification.
 In this mode loss of trainig will be shown as the average of `eval_batches` result.
 Only one thread and chunk will be used in DataReader.
 Performance will be lower than turning off.
 ```shell
 $ mkdir -p build
 $ cd build